Thiruvananthapuram Swarna Jayanti Express: Coaches

-The 12643 / 44 Swarna Jayanti Superfast Express has one AC 2-tier, five AC 3-tier, 11 Sleeper Class, two general unreserved & two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
+The 12643 / 44 Swarna Jayanti Superfast Express has one AC 2-tier, five AC 3-tier, 11 Sleeper Class, two general unreserved and two SLR (seating with luggage rake) coaches and two high capacity parcel van coaches.
 It carries a pantry car coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.